-The subject site falls under the administration of the Halifax Municipal Planning Strategy_and is:
+The site is under the Halifax Municipal Planning Strategy and Halifax Peninsula Land Use Bylaw and is:

-- Within District 6 of the South End Area Plan; - Designated MDR (Medium Density Residential) on the GFLUM which is intended to offer a variety of housing form and tenure to meet the needs of many demographic and socioeconomic groups with a minimum of 50% family-type dwelling units; - Zoned R-2A General Residential Conversion in the Halifax Peninsula Land Use By-law (Map 1).
-The R-2A Zone allows for converted multi-unit residential dwellings in addition to lower density residential uses; - Administered under Site Specific policy 7.7B.1 and 7.7B.2 of the Halifax MPS which specifies among other requirements: - A comprehensively designed, residential multi-unit development, - Appropriate transitions between the building and the surrounding community, - Height limits not exceeding 30.5 metres (or 10 storeys; whichever is less), - A Maximum 141,000 sq. ft. gross floor area, - A Minimum of 50% two+ bedroom units throughout the development, - Architecturally concealed and enclosed parking facilities.
+- Within District 6 of the South End Area Plan. - Designated Medium Density Residential which is intended to offer a variety of housing options. - Zoned R-2A (General Residential Conversion) allowing converted multi-unit residential dwellings. - Administered under policy 7.7B.1 and 7.7B.2 of the Halifax MPS which specifies:

+- Comprehensively designed, residential multi-unit development, - Appropriate height transitions between the building and the surrounding community, - Height limits not exceeding 30.5 metres (or 10 storeys; whichever is less), - Maximum 141,000 sq. ft. gross floor area, - Minimum of 50% two+ bedroom units throughout the development, - Use of durable and high quality materials, - Architecturally concealed and enclosed parking facilities.